Ordinary Time: September 20th

 The charming legend of Saint Eustace tells how a Roman general named Placidus was once out hunting.
 He pursued a noble stag, which suddenly turned and approached him.
 Between the stag's antlers Placidus saw a crucifix.
 A voice was calling him by name.

-- Read the Golden Legend and images about St. Eustace.
+- Read more about St. Eustace:

 - See the beautiful stained glass windows of Chartres Cathedral depicting the life of St. Eustace.